 - Each hydrostatic release unit must be approved under 46 CFR 160.062.
 See placard on raft canister exterior for proper installation. - Each float free link used with a buoyant apparatus or with a life float must be certified to meet 46 CFR 160.073.

 Note: A hydrostatic release unit is not required for a proper float free installation.
-See APPENDIX and NVIC 4-86.
+An approved weak-link may be used.
+See APPENDIX and NVICs 4-86 and 1-92.